kenlowrie/smd/docs/userdocs.md

 [wrap_h.chapter(t="# [smd] - The [smd.short] Processor")]

 Welcome to the user manual for [smd.b], the [smd.short_b] Processor that can take plain text files written in a specialized markdown syntax and turn them into rich HTML documents.
-This guide will take you through installation and setup of [smb.b], and then show you how you can use it to create all sorts of interesting and cool HTML projects.
+This guide will take you through installation and setup of [smd.b], and then show you how you can use it to create all sorts of interesting and cool HTML projects.
 So let's get going!

 @import "$/section/setup-doc.md"
 @import "$/section/cmdline-doc.md"